dhh1128/cfa/cfa-paper.md

 ## 7. Conclusion

-As digital artifacts proliferate across tools, platforms, and organizations, the limitations of containment-based organization become more apparent.
+As digital artifacts proliferate across tools, platforms, and organizations, the limitations of containment-based organization become increasingly apparent.
 CFAs offer a lightweight, decentralized way to make relationships explicit without imposing heavy infrastructure or rigid schemas.

-By treating relationships as first-class and by supporting gradual adoption, CFAs enable both humans and software to reason more effectively about collections of related files.
+By treating relationships as first-class and supporting gradual adoption, CFAs enable both humans and software to reason more effectively about collections of related files.

 ---